When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Divorce Rates In the World

-4. High divorce rates in the Maldives: The divorce rate in the Maldives is 5.52 per 1,000 people, one of the highest in the world (4).
-Russia follows in third place with 3.9 per 1,000 people.
+4. High rates in the Maldives: The Maldives holds one of the highest divorce rates globally at 5.52 per 1,000 people (4).
+Russia is not far behind, sitting in third place with 3.9 per 1,000 people.

 Impact on a Child’s Wellbeing

-3. The worry of conditional love: Children of divorced parents often worry that if their parents stop loving each other, they will also stop loving their children (9).
+3. Fear of conditional love: It is a heartbreaking reality, but many kids worry that love is temporary.
+If their parents can stop loving each other, they fear their parents might stop loving them too (9).

 Divorce Impact By Age